This Easy Cream of Asparagus Soup is the perfect spring soup full of fresh and vibrant flavours! It’s a healthy option for lunch or dinner.

 - Order an immersion blender online to make the soup creamy.

-- Freeze this recipe in glass microwave-safe bowls up to 3 months.
+- Freeze individual portions of this soup in Souper Cubes for up to 3 months.

-Cream of Asparagus Soup {Easy + Healthy}
+Easy Cream of Asparagus Soup

 Ingredients